Get to know a gem: Ghost

 ping: cannot resolve bigbrown.cow: Unknown host

-Alright, now we’ll add bigbrown.cow with ghost.
+Alright, now we’ll add bigbrown.cow

 ~ : ghost add bigbrown.cow